niranjanshr13/notes/README.md

 #Postpond Course:
   - Powershell
-    - Learn Windows PowerShell in a Month of Lunches 2nd Edition
+    - Learn Windows PowerShell in a Month of Lunches 2nd Edition  <--- will be continue, when I get my 70-410 certification
       - ISBN-10: 1617291080
       - Torrent Hash: 62E2A2ADC47D3D99912F5E97D786EA1E4AA205F8
+  - Python
+    - Mastering Python - Networking and Security <--- recommended not to learn from this course, totally vague and full of pre-made script.
+      - Torrent Hash: 9938c2269cbfd54ccf6a0007689a8e81e8865167

 #Complete Course:
   - DMV Guide Book 'NYC'
   - Python